kennethchoe/sql-crawler/README.md

 * user can view sql server list
 * user can view sql sources
 * user can select and run sql queries
+* user can view result by sql source

+### Deferred

+* user can revise sql source and sql crawler keeps the snapshot => resolvable procedurally
+* user can view previous session's result => not core feature. via git, history is trackable if needed.
+* user can add custom tokens on sql server list and consume on sql source => just added UserData1 and UserData2